Boran/webfact-make/README.md

-automation for building a the webfactory UI
+Automation for building a Webfactory UI

-Installation
+Installation: step by step
 ----------------------------------------------
 First install a boran/drupal docker container.
-This will set a vanilla drupal and point port 8000 on the docker host to it.
-It also makes the dock socker available in the container.
+This will setup vanilla drupal and point port 8000 on the docker host to it.
+It also makes the docker socket available in the container.
 ```
 # grab the latest image
 docker pull boran/drupal